Best Design Books – 12 Top Reads

 Change by Design by Tim Brown

-Change by Design explains how design thinking transforms organizations and inspires innovation.
-In this, Tim Brown, CEO of IDEO design firm, shows how the techniques of design have a place in each part of business.
+Change by Design explores how design thinking transforms organizations and sparks innovation.
+Tim Brown, CEO of IDEO design firm, demonstrates how design techniques apply to every business aspect.

-Perfect for creative leaders seeking to infuse design thinking into every level of their organization, this book will help readers drive new alternatives to business and society.
+Ideal for creative leaders seeking to integrate design thinking throughout their organizations, this book helps readers develop fresh approaches to business and societal challenges.

 Click Here For The Best Price